On the density of strongly minimal algebraic vector fields: The first projective prolongation

 \subsection{A Galois-theoretic version of Theorem \ref{theorem-minimality}}

-Although it will not be needed in this article, we will give a Galois-theoretic version of Theorem \ref{theorem-minimality}. \textit{We will always assume that $(X,v)$ is an algebraic vector field without nontrivial rational integral} so that
+We finally describe a Galois-theoretic version of Theorem \ref{theorem-minimality}.
+For that matter, we assume that $(X,v)$ is an algebraic vector field without nontrivial rational integral.
+This corresponds to the classical assumption in differential Galois theory that the differential field $(k(X),\delta_v)$ admits no new constants, that is, that its field of constants is equal to $k$.